zhouaini528/binance-php/README.md

 ### Websocket

 Websocket has two services, server and client.
-The server is responsible for dealing with the new connection of the exchange, data receiving, authentication and login, etc. Client is responsible for obtaining and processing data.
+The server is responsible for dealing with the new connection of the exchange, data receiving, authentication and login.
+Client is responsible for obtaining and processing data.

 Server initialization must be started in cli mode.
 ```php